StarWitch/chuuni-tracker-firmware/README.rst

 For a custom board with an ESP32-S2, BNO085 IMU, and ISL6292 Li-ion Charger.

+You can see the CAD files for the project `here <https://gitlab.com/StarWitch/PCB-Designs/-/tree/master/ChuuniTracker>`__.

-Pinouts for ChuuniTracker as of PCB revision v1.5.1.
+Pinouts for ChuuniTracker as of PCB revision v1.5.

 * IO0 = Boot0 Button
 * IO5 = Voltage Divider